Copyright © 2006 - Sébastien Aperghis-Tramoni

 where he explains how Perl is totally inconsistent with regards to this

 warning.
-His experiments show that it appears only with the print()
+His experiments show that it appears only with the print(),

-functions, when there is exactly one space
+printf() and sort() functions, when there is exactly one space

 (not a tab) between the function name and the opening parenthese.